Marshawn Lynch: 2014 season

 The Seahawks finished with a 12–4 record and earned a first round bye.
 He was named to the Pro Bowl for the fifth time in his career.
 In the Divisional Round against the Carolina Panthers, he had 59 rushing yards in the 31–17 victory.
 He contributed heavily to a late comeback in the NFC Championship against the Green Bay Packers in a rematch of the season-opener, catching a 26-yard pass to set up one touchdown and later scoring a touchdown of his own on a 24-yard run.
 The Seahawks won 28–22 in overtime after trailing 19–7 with less than four minutes remaining in the game.
 His 157 rushing yards in the game were a career postseason high for Lynch, as were his 183 total yards from scrimmage.

 Lynch made headlines at Super Bowl XLIX Media Day on January 27, 2015, when he held a five-minute press conference, only answering "I'm just here so I won't get fined" to every question.
 He has a history of unwillingness to talk to the media.

 In Super Bowl XLIX, where the Seahawks lost 28–24 to the New England Patriots, Lynch had 24 carries for 102 yards and a touchdown, plus a catch for 31 yards.
 Late in the fourth quarter on a potential game-winning drive, Lynch ran the ball from the five yard line but was tackled by Dont'a Hightower at the one-yard line.
-On the next offensive play of the game, the Seahawks chose to pass the ball at the one-yard line instead of running it with Lynch, and Russell Wilson's pass was intercepted.
+On the next offensive play of the game, the Seahawks chose to pass the ball at the one-yard line instead of running it with Lynch, and Russell Wilson's pass was intercepted by Malcolm Butler.
 Lynch was visibly upset by the decision and left the Seahawks locker room without addressing the media.
 He stated in a later interview with Conan O'Brien that he was "expecting the ball" prior to the play.
 He was ranked ninth by his fellow players on the NFL Top 100 Players of 2015.